 An annual physical exam is a great time to talk about this.
 A doctor can tell your pre-adolescent — and you — what to expect in the next few years.
 An exam can be a catalyst for a good parent-child discussion.
 The later you wait to broach these talks, the more likely your child will form misconceptions or become apprehensive of physical and emotional changes.

-It’s important to establish their body isn’t shameful, especially their private parts, says Eleanor Weekes, supervisor of Therapy Services at Community Partners, a Palm Beach County nonprofit funded by Children’s Services Council.
+It’s important to establish their body isn’t shameful, especially their private parts, says Eleanor Weekes, former supervisor of Therapy Services at Community Partners, a Palm Beach County nonprofit organization funded by Children’s Services Council.
 “The earlier you start, the less stigma there will be.”